daniel86/regen/README.md

 A graphics card supporting the OpenGL 3.3 API is required for `regen`.
 Some features from the 4.0 API are also supported but optional for backwards compatibility.
-The engine is tested with NVIDIA and ATI drivers and on Arch Linux and Ubuntu 11.10 (ATI dropped support for my notebook graphics adapter so i had to use an old Ubuntu version).
+The engine was tested with NVIDIA drivers on Arch Linux and ATI drivers on Ubuntu 11.10 (ATI dropped support for my notebook graphics adapter so i had to use an old Ubuntu version).
 Other Unix based Operating-Systems should work from the scratch.
 Windows 8 with latest ATI drivers was also tested.
 You will find some special